AndrianH18/espdrone-aruco-ros/README.md

 This stack works in conjunction with [`espdrone-ros`](https://github.com/NelsenEW/espdrone-ros), a set of ROS packages for interfacing with the ESP-drone using ROS, including for fetching camera image from the drone.
 Both this repository and `espdrone-ros` are specialized for the NTU EEE UAVIONICS DIP project.

-This stack as well as `aruco-3.1.12`, the required dependency not in this repository, have been tested on **Ubuntu 20.04 and ROS Noetic**.
+This stack as well as `aruco-3.1.12`, the required dependency not in this repository, have been tested on **Ubuntu 20.04 and ROS Noetic** (both using Docker and native system installation).

 ## Overview